Warleigh Weir

 The weir is accessed from the adjacent island which is created from the bifurcation of the river running to the Claverton Pumping station and the main flow of the River Avon.
-The weir and the bridge to the island are both owned by the Canal and River Trust.
+The weir and the bridge to the island are both owned by the Canal & River Trust.

 Recreation

 Warleigh Weir has been a popular local swimming spot for over 100 years.
-In this time the site has become increasingly popular with national and international press coverage.
 The river island—typically used to access the weir—is privately owned and is designated agricultural land.
 There is a public footpath across the field, to the old Ferry Steps, but not to the weir itself.
-The land owners argue that there is "no right of public access to the land", however as the land is uncultivated downland it may fall within the Countryside and Rights of Way Act 2000, which establishes freedom to roam in the UK.
+The landowners argue that there is "no right of public access to the land", although as the land is uncultivated downland it may fall within the Countryside and Rights of Way Act 2000, which established freedom to roam in the UK.

 Safety

 Swimming at a weir is highly dangerous due to the hydraulic jump as water flows over the weir.
-Even when the water is calm on the surface dangerous undercurrents can permanently hold swimmers under the surface.
-For these reasons the Environment Agency specifically warns against any swimming near weirs.
+Even when the water is calm on the surface, dangerous undercurrents can permanently hold swimmers under the surface.
+For these reasons the Environment Agency warns against any swimming near weirs.

-There have been reported incidents of Weils disease in the river.
-Repeated warnings have been issued by the Canal and River Trust and the Warleigh Weir Project around the dangers of swimming at the site.
+There have been reported incidents of Weil's disease in the river.
+Repeated warnings have been issued by the Canal & River Trust and the Warleigh Weir Project around the dangers of swimming at the site.
 The Warleigh Weir Project website states:

 The Warleigh Weir, Island Field and River Avon are not safe places.
 This is working agricultural land which presents various hazards and risks.
 The river is not a designated swimming spot, there are no lifeguards and there may be no assumption of safety at the site whatsoever.

 Land ownership and Warleigh Weir project

-Until summer 2018 the land adjacent to the weir had been used for cattle grazing.
-In June 2018 the land was purchased by the "Warleigh Island Conservation Project Ltd", a business owned by "Autonomous Investments Holdings Limited".
+The land adjacent to the weir was used for cattle grazing until June 2018, when the land was purchased by the Warleigh Island Conservation Project Ltd, a business owned by Autonomous Investments Holdings Limited.
 The Warleigh Weir Project was founded to "promote the responsible and sustainable use of the countryside".